 This bee also doubles as a good lesson in symmetry, as the right and left side should match each other.
 The thorax and abdomen are fairly easy to do, but those bent legs are a little more challenging.
 If fact, if anyone is struggling with them, I recommend that the end feet are ignored.
-A legs with one bend will look just fine too.
+A leg with one bend will look just fine too.

 Time needed: 45 minutes.

-How to Draw a Bee
+How to Draw a Bee in 9 Easy Steps